-Vice President of Academic Affairs/Dean of the Seminary: The Vice President of Academic Affairs and Dean of the Seminary oversees the academic procedures and policies of the institution and holds primary responsibility for matters related to student performance and community life.
-As outlined in this handbook, the Vice President of Academic Affairs/Dean of the Seminary oversees student disciplinary actions, evaluates the alternative crosscultural proposals, and grants permission for waivers, extensions, and other exceptions to seminary policies.
+Dean of the Seminary: The Dean of the Seminary oversees the academic procedures and policies of the institution and holds primary responsibility for matters related to student performance and community life.
+As outlined in this handbook, the Dean of the Seminary oversees student disciplinary actions, evaluates the alternative cross-cultural proposals, and grants permission for waivers, extensions, and other exceptions to seminary policies.